federal-courts-software-factory/open-case-filing-system/README.md

 4. Search for "dev containers" and select "Rebuild Container."
 5. Load the code in a container (devcontainer)

+## Database Setup

+# Explanation:
+# This section outlines how to set up the database for the project.

+`sqlx database create`
+`cd docket-api && cargo run`

+# Explanation:
+# Run the `sqlx database create` command to create the database.
+Then, navigate to the 'docket-api' directory and execute `cargo run` to run the application.

+### Database Troubleshooting

+# Explanation:
+# Troubleshooting steps for database-related issues.

+** Warning this will completely destroy your database. **
+>> `sqlx database drop -f; sqlx database create; sqlx migrate run`

 ## License
 This project is in the worldwide public domain.
 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.